pookiepew/justdance/README.md

 # Just Dance backend services

-** This breakup of services might not make sense, but it's for practise and separation of concern **
+** This breakup of services might not make sense, but it's for practice and separation of concern **

 ### Services: